How much does a chimney inspection cost?

 Chimney inspection pricing is confusing because most companies don't publish their rates.
 The industry-wide range is $100–$5,000 depending on which of three NFPA-211 inspection levels you actually need:

-Gas fireplace safety inspection.
+Serious findings may call for crown repair or a rebuild. - Gas fireplace safety inspection.
 Tests pilot, valve, burner, and venting on gas units.
-Brown Chimney: $249.
+Brown Chimney: $549.

 The calculator below asks you two simple questions and tells you exactly which level you need — and what it costs.
 No upsells, no surprise fees.